-Parmesan Peppercorn Dressing is a beautiful blend of savory Parmesan flavor, peppery heat, and tangy creamy texture.
-And it takes minimal effort to make!
+Parmesan Peppercorn Dressing is a zesty blend of savory Parmesan flavor and peppery heat that’s mellowed out with a creamy texture.
+And it takes just 5 minutes to make and has 0g net carbs per serving!

 I’m a condiment girl all the way.
 I like “the works” on top of hot dogs and burgers, blue cheese for my wings, mustard to dip pretzels in, and ketchup and/or hot sauce drizzled on eggs.
 For me, the dressing can make or break a salad!